msupply-foundation/conforma-web-app/docs/internal/Level-1+-Reviews-and-Changes-Requested.md

   - in the list of applications the action `VIEW_REVIEW` is available for this user now (review is not editable)
 * On review level 2 **self-assign**:
   - update `review_assignment` status `ASSIGNED`
-  - update other `review_assignment` with status `AVAILABLE` to have isLocked = True to inform front end that other reviews cannot be assigned
   - create `review_question_assignment` to each `review_response` that have latest status as `SUBMITTED` (to get only from submitted reviews)
   - in the list of applications the action `START_REVIEW` is available for this user
 * On review level 2 **start**: